viboverse/backend-programming-jamk/README.md

 # Exercise diary (template)

-This file is used to track the total completion of the exercises.
+This file is used to track the total completion of the exercises and as self-assessment.
 The file should be updated after working on each exercise set.
 You can use the markdown checklist feature to represent your progress: x in brackets for completed (either fully or partially), squiggly line in brackets or empty brackets for not implemented/started.

 NOTICE: There are separate return boxes in Moodle for all the individual exercise sets.
 Make the Moodle submission, when you want feedback and the exercise set to be graded.